docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

   ![Wider character width: right justified](user-interface-tools/_static/04_user-interface-tools_managing-control-titles_title-width-justification_right-justified.jpg)
 - This example demonstrates using `characters` and `justify` to vertically align the colons at the ends of all the dropdownlist control titles in a group.
-The same `characters` value is used for each element’s `title`, and all are right-justified:
+The same `characters` value is used for each element's `title`, and all are right-justified:
   ```default
   w.ddl1 = w.add("dropdownlist { title: 'Image format:' }");
   w.ddl2 = w.add("dropdownlist { title: 'Background color:' }");